julianVillega/backend1/readme.md

 }
 ```
 ### Fields Description:
-* **id:** A hexadecimal, 12 bytes long number, automatically generated uppon creation.
+* **id:** A hexadecimal, 12 bytes long number, automatically generated upon creation.
 * **title**: A required field, must be a string.
-* **photo** : An optional http or https url, if not provided uppon creation, a default value of ´https://random.imagecdn.app/200/200´ is used.
+* **photo** : An optional http or https url, if not provided upon creation, a default value of ´https://random.imagecdn.app/200/200´ is used.
 * **category**: An optional field, must be a string.
-If not provided uppon creation, the default value of null is used.
+If not provided upon creation, the default value of null is used.
 * **stock**: An optional field, must be a positive integer.
-If not provided uppon creation, the default value of 1 is used.
+If not provided upon creation, the default value of 1 is used.
 * **price**: An optional field, must be a positive integer.
-If not provided uppon creation, the default value of 1 is used.
+If not provided upon creation, the default value of 1 is used.